adobe/xdm/docs/reference/adobe/experience/customerJourneyManagement/profile-counters.schema.md

 ```
 Implicit key is String which represents the counter_id
-Value is an Object containing the counter_value and counter_expiry
+Value is an Object containing the value and expiry
 ```

 | Property                 | Type     | Required     | Defined by                     |